DanielCoulson/DanielCoulson.github.io/_pages/research.md

 permalink: /research/
 ---

+# Research

-##
+## Project 4
-In my current research I am developing a novel deep Bayesian neural network for time series classification problems.
+In my current research, I am developing a novel deep Bayesian neural network for time series classification problems.
-My preliminary results are achieving state of the art performance on base line datasets.
+My preliminary results are achieving state-of-the-art performance on baseline datasets.

+## Project 3
+[Description of Project 1 here.
+Write about the goals, methods, and any preliminary results or unique challenges.]

+## Project 2

+## Project 1